 - Easy to calculate.

-- It can be used comparatively.
+- You can use it comparatively.

-- Is limited to daily calculations.
+- It is limited to daily calculations.

 - Can not calculate long-term trends.